alexandru/alexn.org/source/_posts/2012-11-02-scala-functional-programming-type-classes.markdown

 publisher, as you'll get both a DRM-free Kindle version and a PDF):

-**[Functional Programming Principles in Scala](https://www.coursera.org/course/progfun)**, already mentioned, is an excelent course provided by Coursera / EPFL, taught by Martin Odersky.
+**[Functional Programming Principles in Scala](https://www.coursera.org/course/progfun)**, already mentioned, is an excellent course provided by Coursera / EPFL, taught by Martin Odersky.
 The course is almost over, but the material will be left online, which means you can follow the lectures and do the assignments and I'm pretty sure many students that attended will